 Our effective tax rates have differed from the statutory rate primarily due to the tax impact of tax-exempt interest income, foreign operations, research and development tax credits, state taxes, certain benefits realized related to stock option activity, and changes in valuation allowance.
 Our current effective tax rate does not assume U.S. taxes on undistributed profits of foreign subsidiaries.
 These earnings could become subject to incremental foreign withholding or U.S. federal and state taxes, should they either be deemed or actually remitted to the United States.
 The effective tax rate for financial statement provision / (benefit) purposes was approximately 0% in 2010, (102)% in 2009, and 22% in 2008.
-Our future effective tax rates could be affected by earnings being lower than anticipated in countries where we have lower statutory rates and being higher than anticipated in countries where we have lower statutory rates and being higher than anticipated in countries where we have lower statutors thereof, net operating loss carryback, research and development tax credits, and due to changes in the valuation allowance of our U.S. deferred tax assets.
+Our future effective tax rates could be affected by earnings being lower than anticipated in countries where we have lower statutory rates and being higher than anticipated in countries where we have higher statutory rates, or by changes in tax laws, accounting principles, interpretations thereof, net operating loss carryback, research and development tax credits, and due to changes in the valuation allowance of our U.S. deferred tax assets.
 In addition, we are subject to the examination of our income tax returns by the Internal Revenue Service and other tax authorities.
 We regularly assess the likelihood of adverse outcomes resulting from these examinations to determine the adequacy of our provision for income taxes.